kevinconway/Modelo.js/README.md

 to your instances.
 It will return true for any base object in the inheritance tree.

+Additionally, the 'super_' attribute is still present on the new constructor in multiple inheritance but it only references the first prototype present in the call to 'inherits'.
+It is provided only for compatibility with `util.inherits` and, when using multiple inheritance, the 'super_' attribute should be avoided in favour of calling the target prototype directly if the form of `<Constructor>.prototype.<method>.call(this, ...)` or `<Constructor>.prototype.<method>.apply(this, ...)`.

 ## You Said Something About Fast?

 All inheritance libraries have their cost.
 When the overhead in question affects